 A type of storage group that allocates data sets to paging storage, which simulates a direct access storage device (DASD) volume.
 VIO storage groups do not contain any actual DASD volumes.
 See also storage group.

 An IP address that is shared among multiple domain names or multiple servers.
 Virtual IP addressing enables one IP address to be used either when insufficient IP addresses are available or as a means to balance traffic to multiple servers.

 - The substitution of virtual resources for actual resources, where the virtual resources have the same functions and external interfaces as their counterparts, but differ in attributes, such as size, performance, and cost.
 Virtualization is commonly applied to physical hardware resources by combining multiple physical resources into shared pools from which users receive virtual resources.
-See also bare metal.
+See also bare metal, grid computing.